Namibia Wildlife Sanctuary

 - Spoor tracking of reserve animals – join skilled trackers in rhino tracking and elephant monitoring

-- Undertake game counts of free roaming plains game on foot, by vehicle and on horseback
+- Game counts of free roaming plains game on foot, by vehicle and on horseback (horse riding is optional);

-- Set up camera traps around the reserve and analyse GPS data
+- Setting up camera traps around the reserve and analyse GPS data;

-- Conduct studies of rehabilitated animals to assess their welfare and readiness for release
+- Conducting studies of rehabilitated animals to assess their welfare and readiness for release;

-- Assist the Anti-Poaching Unit with K9 dog training
+- Assisting the Anti-Poaching Unit with K9 dog training.

 In addition to captive animal care in the sanctuary, you will also take part in conservation research in the game reserve, to allow as many animals as possible to survive and thrive in the wild.
 You will get a practical, hands-on introduction to animal care and wildlife conservation, while surrounded by the beautiful Namibian bush.